About Purchased & Referred Care

 Proof of Residency must be provided for the following:

-- Tribal members located and/or residing on a Rancheria/Reservation whose Tribe does not have its own Tribal PRC Program.
+Tribal members/citizen located and/or residing on a Rancheria/Reservation whose Tribe does not have its own Tribal PRC Program.

 When an eligible CTHP patient of CTHP’s PRC Program is enrolled in a private insurance plan, the CTHP PRC Program will pay the deductible and /or balance of the bill when the services have been referred by CTHP.